HomeMy WebLinkAbout1934-11-27 200 C.71

 two assessments could be figured alike.

-The Board felt there was nothing they could do but +aar
+The Board felt there was nothing they could do brit esr�

 plain the situation to Mr. Polley and directed the Chairman

-to write a letter giving him the information set forth: by'
+to write a letter giving him the information set forth by

-the Town Engineer and'the Supt. of the Water and Sewer Dept.
+the Town Engineer and the Supt . of the Water and Sewer Dept,

-Mr, George E. Wyman of Locust Avenue came before the
+Wyman Mr. George E. Wyman of Locust Avenue came before the

-Board again in regard to the sewer assessment that he came
+Sewer Board again in regard to the sewer assessment that he came

-to the Board about one year ago.
+Assessment. to the Board about one year ago.
 He stated at the time he

 was before the Board, Mr. O'Connell agreed to assist him to

-endeavor to be reimbursed.by Mr. Bernard and not until re-
+endeavor to be reimbursed by Mr. Bernard and not until re-

 cently it was found that in the sale agreement which Mr.